 Facility Description Specification Manager Shows Requirements (and other element types) in a simple text format, and helps the modeler to create, edit and manage these elements.
-The Specification Manager will be the preferred tool for many requirement analysts as it allows the modeler to work in a familiar spread sheet-like interface and edit requirement properties such as Status, Priority and Difficulty using drop-down lists and to add notes to the Requirements without needing to draw diagrams.
+The Specification Manager will be the preferred tool for many Requirement Analysts as it allows the modeler to work in a familiar spreadsheet-like interface, to edit requirement properties such as Status, Priority and Difficulty using drop-down lists, and to add notes to the Requirements without needing to draw diagrams.